 Free Up Space in the Salon By Using Your Online Store

-With more and more people now choosing to buy their Christmas gifts online, ensuring your digital storefront is packed full of fantastic products for your customers is a surefire way to boost retail sales and delight clients new and old.
+With more and more people now choosing to buy their Holiday gifts online, ensuring your digital storefront is packed full of fantastic products for your customers is a surefire way to boost retail sales and delight clients new and old.
 By offering a remote way for customers to buy, and delivering products direct to their door, you can avoid the chaos of customers queuing and browsing in the salon, freeing up your physical space to focus on your in-salon clients instead.

-In the run-up to Christmas, it can be beneficial to conduct a quick audit of your online store to ensure the products you want to sell are available and accurate in terms of inventory counts.
+In the run-up to The Holidays, it can be beneficial to conduct a quick audit of your online store to ensure the products you want to sell are available and accurate in terms of inventory counts.
 If selling gift sets and hampers are on your radar, upload these products to your online store in advance and advertise them clearly to draw customers in.
 Searches online for ‘Christmas Gifts’ start to pick up pace as early as July/August according to trends from Google!

-Gift vouchers make for a popular Christmas gift, too, so don’t be afraid to sell these online if it suits your salon or spa.
+Gift cards make for a popular gift, too, so don’t be afraid to sell these online if it suits your salon or spa.
 Practically speaking, it’s important to check that your delivery options are up-to-date and align with the delivery option that suits your business; whether that’s door-to-door delivery, in-store pick-up, or both.
 All of this is simple and straightforward to do on your Phorest system, which integrates fully with your online store, reporting suite, and salon POS to avoid any end-of-day drama.

 Don’t Be Afraid to Have Fun!

-While the run-up to both Black Friday and Christmas can be stressful for any business owner, there can be plenty of fun amidst all the chaos.
+While the run-up to both Black Friday and The Holidays can be stressful for any business owner, there can be plenty of fun amidst all the chaos.
 Make sure you celebrate wins big and small with your team, and take some time every day to acknowledge the hard work you’ve all done to make these events as successful as possible in your business.
 Don’t be afraid to decorate your salon and get your team and clients involved; some festive arts and crafts can be an instant mood booster and will instantly inject that warm-and-fuzzy feeling into any salon or spa!
 Amidst the chaos, there are countless positives, and taking the time to appreciate them at this pivotal time of the year is key for a happy salon, happy staff, and happy clients that charge forward with success and hope into the New Year.